Harvest and the wonder of the world

 Alternatively, the following images could be used:

-- cheese and onion crisps in a blue packet, available at: http://tinyurl.com/oevofmn
+- Cheese and onion crisps in a blue packet, available at: https://tinyurl.com/y2kd94t3

 Ask the children if they can name any brands of crisps.
 Examples might be Pringles, Frazzles, Wotsits and so on.